NadaMohamedAbdAllah8/manage-subscribers/README.md

 # Manage Subscribers Mini-Project

-This is a mini-project built with Laravel and MailerLite API for managing subscribers.
+This is a mini-project built with Laravel with MailerLite API for managing subscribers.

 ## Features